kocklucx/CopulaSMI/README.md

 that is robust to their misspecification.
 Recent work uses a two module approach, where all d marginals form a single module, to robustify inference for the marginals against copula function misspecification, or vice versa.
-However, marginals can exhibit differing levels of misspecification, and it is attractive to assign each its own module with an individual in- fluence parameter controlling its contribution to a joint semi-modular inference (SMI) pos- terior.
+However, marginals can exhibit differing levels of misspecification, and it is attractive to assign each its own module with an individual influence parameter controlling its contribution to a joint semi-modular inference (SMI) posterior.
 This generalizes existing two module SMI methods, which interpolate between cut and conventional posteriors using a single influence parameter.
 We develop a novel copula SMI method and select the influence parameters using Bayesian optimization.
 It provides an efficient continuous relaxation of the discrete optimization problem over 2d cut/uncut